HoseinPorazar/Android-Native-TTS-plugin-for-Unity-3d/README.md

 Android native Text To Speech plugin for Unity 3d

-Simple Implementation of android Text To Speech to use in Unity 3d.

-if you are creating a Unity 3d project for Android devices , and you want to implement Text To Speech in your project , you can use this plugin.
+Simple Implementation of android Text To Speech to use in Unity 3d. with abilty to change TTS speed and pitch and Language and callback for errors. if you are creating a Unity 3d project for Android devices , and you want to implement Text To Speech in your project , you can use this plugin.
 This plugin is written in Android Studio V2.3 , plugin source code in Android Studio is Available to download, you can download and modify based on your needs.